hlbao/personal_site/content/project/the-evolution-of-coordination/index.md

 summary: "As the lead researcher, I ask: How do coordination and altruism evolve from local interactions among selfish agents?
-I studied the evolution of altruism in a population/social network through reinforcement learning, group decision-making, behavioral mechanisms (e.g., social learning and reputation-based regulation), and psychological experiments."
+I studied the evolution of altruism in a population/social network through reinforcement learning, group decision-making, behavioral mechanisms (e.g., social learning, reputation-based regulation, and multilayered guidance), and psychological experiments."
 draft: false
 featured: false
 external_link: " "